-DNA Skills has an Information Security Policy that staff must adhere to in order to ensure personal information is protected from unauthorised viewing and from loss (including computer documents, emails and paper copies by ensuring staff are provided with adequate awareness training and follow guidelines set out in the GDPR code of practice: -
+DNA Skills staff must adhere to the following guidelines to ensure personal information is protected from unauthorised viewing and from loss (including computer documents, emails, and paper copies) by ensuring staff are provided with adequate awareness training and follow guidelines set out in the GDPR code of practice

 DNA Skills will take steps to ensure that personal data is kept secure at all times against unauthorised or unlawful loss or disclosure.
 All EPA staff must take reasonable responsibility to ensure the data is accurate and up to date, relevant and not excessive.
 Any unauthorised disclosure of personal data to a third party by any staff member may result in disciplinary or legal action.

 Failure to comply with DNA Skills policies and procedures for handling staff/apprentice data is a disciplinary offence which may be considered gross misconduct and may also involve personal criminal liability (please see DNA Skills Disciplinary Policy).

 Individuals have a right under the Regulation to ask DNA Skills if it holds their personal data, and if so, be provided with a copy of it.
 Any person wishing to exercise this right should apply in writing to DNA Skills, or via email at email@example.com.

-In order to ensure DNA Skills has met the security requirements of the GDPR, the following information will be required before access is granted: relevant identifying details including, full name, date of birth, national insurance number.
-DNA Skills may also require proof of identity.
+To ensure DNA Skills has met the security requirements of the GDPR, the following information will be required before access is granted:

 Subject Access Requests will be dealt with in line with the GDPR recommended timescales.
-DNA Skills will aim to comply with requests for access to personal information as soon as possible, but will ensure it is provided within one month as required by the Regulation from receiving the written request.
-DNA Skills will provide the information in a clear format that is easily understood and in a format suitable for the requesters needs.
-DNA Skills may request further details to clarify the exact requirements prior to the start of the one month.
+DNA Skills will aim to comply with requests for access to personal information as soon as possible but will ensure it is provided within one month as required by the Regulation from receiving the written request.
+DNA Skills will provide the information in a clear format that is easily understood and, in a format, suitable for the requester’s needs.
+DNA Skills may request further details to clarify the exact requirements prior to the start of the one-month timeline.

 It is a criminal offence under the GDPR for any user to alter, illegally access, deface or remove any record (including e-mails) following receipt of an information request.
 DNA Skills will take necessary action against any individual who is found to have carried out this act, which may result in disciplinary or legal action.
 Other criminal acts under GDPR may also result in disciplinary or criminal proceedings; definitions can be found at www.ico.org.uk